This post may contain affiliate links. Please see my disclosure policy for details.

 In the medieval era, it was also a royal residence for many powerful monarchs like Richard I and “Bad” King John in Robin Hood’s time.
 Later it was a residence for Henry II, Edward II & III.

-Once it opens again, I would definitely make an effort to visit as they are meant to be opening a brand new immersive Robin Hood exhibition.
-This will bring Sherwood Forest right in the heart of the city!
+It’s just recently reopened in 2021 after three years of closure!
+I would definitely make an effort to visit as they have introduced a brand new immersive Robin Hood exhibition.
+It brings Sherwood Forest right to the heart of the city!

 Plus, you can take a guided tour of the caves beneath and see the Gaol where Robin was kept!
 Look out for Mortimer’s Hole.